3DCoded/Happy-Hare/Conceptual-MMU-new.md

 Despite the lack of cost effectiveness, multiple type-B MMU's can be combined by routing the output of each into an additional "combiner/splitter".
 Happy Hare will ensure that different units are are not used at the same time and thus competing for the additional combiner that routes filament to the toolhead.

-PROS: Easily build, less tuning
-NEUTRAL: Complexity increases with >4 gates
-CONS: More costly build and generally limited to 4 gates per unit, harder bypass functionality

 ### Examples:
 <img src="Conceptual-MMU/default_box_turtle.png" width="400" alt="Default Box Turtle Design">

+PROS: Easily build, less tuning<br>
+NEUTRAL: Complexity increases with >4 gates<br>
+CONS: More costly build and generally limited to 4 gates per unit, harder bypass functionality

 <br>&nbsp;